ShinethemeTeam/wpbooking/readme.txt

 License: GNU Version 2 or Any Later Version

-Complete solution for Accommodation and Tour booking with WordPress.
+Complete solution for Restaurant and Tour booking with WordPress.
 We not make a system for all booking type.
 We just focus on what you need.

 == Description ==